 09 of 09

 No self-respecting chef will give kitchen space to an Oxo cube.
 But, the foil-wrapped cubes of beef stock in their distinctive red and white box are an iconic British brand and over two million are still sold every day in the UK.
-Their popularity came from post-war years of rationing when meat was still in short supply and the tiny cube gave a kick start to many meat dishes and produced a half-decent gravy.-war years of rationing when meat was still in short supply and the tiny cube gave a kick start to many meat dishes and produced a half-decent gravy.
+Their popularity came from post-war years of rationing when meat was still in short supply, and the tiny cube gave a kick start to many meat dishes and produced a half-decent gravy.